1technophile/OpenMQTTGateway/docs/integrate/home_assistant.md

 ![Home Assistant Auto Discovery](../img/OpenMQTTGateway-Configuration-Home-Assistant.png)

 ::: warning Note
-The max size of the username is 30 and 60 for the password.
+The max size of the username and password is 64 characters.
 :::

 OMG will use the auto discovery functionality of home assistant to create gateway and sensors into your HASS instance automatically.